-Fees for Divorce Mediators: What’s Deductible?
+Fees for Divorce Mediators: What’s Deductible?by

 As an attorney and author who has written and lectured extensively about the tax aspects of divorce, I frequently receive questions from splitting spouses going through the divorce process.
 A recurring question is whether the IRS permits couples contemplating divorce to take tax deductions for payments to divorce mediators or matrimonial attorneys.

 The IRS generally says ânoâ to tax deductions that might ease the pain of divorce.
 The agency has no sympathy for payments to mediators or litigators and other costs associated with a divorce.
 It characterizes those outlays as nondeductible personal expenses.

 Fortunately, that's not the end of the story.
 The general rule is subject to a limited exception that allows some couples to deduct payments that are specifically for tax advice on such matters as home sales and other property transfers and dependency exemptions for their children, just the same as they deduct payments for preparation of their 1040 forms.

 A reminder for couples who need help with their tax problems and turn to lawyers, accountants, financial planners, or other professionals: The IRS tightly restricts write-offs for such advice.